lidel/mmda/README.md

 Developed as a demo application for my thesis (in polish): [Programowanie i wdrażanie aplikacji sieciowych w języku Python](http://lidel.org/mgr/).

 No longer maintained.
-See [mmda2](http://github.com/lidel/mmda2) which is new take on music meta-data aggregation.
+See [mmda2](http://github.com/lidel/mmda2) which is a new take on music meta-data aggregation.
 This time in pure HTML5/JS/CSS.

 Dependencies
 ------------